Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Non Uniform Black string

 This gives temperature = $\Theta$ = $1/\beta$ as a function of $z$.
-Since the quark and antiquark lie along the $z$ axis, The temperature can be seen varying along the quark-antiquark distance, leading to a temperature gradient.
-The inverse temperature gradient = $\frac{d\beta}{dz}$ = $\pi aEm/2$.
+Since the Quark and anti-Quark lie along the $z$ axis, The temperature can be seen varying along the Quark anti-Quark distance, leading to a temperature gradient.
+The inverse temperature gradient = $\frac{d\beta}{dz}$ = $\pi R^2Em/4a$.
 The linear gradient is a valid assumption only when the perturbation $E$ and $m$, are small.
-For larger perturbation, there would still be a temperature gradient along the quark-antiquark axis, but the gradient would not be linear.
+For larger perturbation, there would still be a temperature gradient along the Quark anti-Quark axis, but the gradient would not be linear.

-It can be seen that a large $a$ corresponds to a large $\beta$ and a small $\Omega$, justifying both the assumptions of a large $\beta$ and a pseudo static system.
-In Sec.~\ref{sec:num_sims}, we will see that $m= 12/a$, leads to a solution of Lichnerowicz equation for $\Omega=-4/a$.
-Hence, a large value of $a$ also leads to a small value of $m$, and thus consistent with the assumptions used in our derivation.
+It can be seen that a large $R$ corresponds to a large $\beta$ and a small $\Omega$, justifying both the assumptions of a large $\beta$ and a pseudo static system (for a system in local thermodynamic equilibrium).
+In Sec.~\ref{sec:num_sims}, we will see that $m= 14a/R^2$, leads to a solution of Lichnerowicz equation for $\Omega=-4a/R^2$.
+Hence, a large value of $R$ also leads to a small value of $m$, and thus consistent with the assumptions used in our derivation.